ESAT Guides

 4. Conditional Probability: Here, we must consider if a probability is reliant on a separate event.
 Going back to the red and blue balls example, if 1 red ball were to be taken out of the 6, the probability of then picking out a red ball would be 2/5, and blue 3/5.
 These probabilities are conditional on the fact that a red ball was initially picked.

-You will also need to understand various graphic representations of probability, including Venn diagrams and Tree diagrams (one of which is shown below).
+You’ll also need to understand various graphic representations of probability, including Venn diagrams and Tree diagrams (one of which is shown below).

 3/4

-ADVANCED MATHEMATICS IN THE NSAA
+MATHEMATICS 2 IN THE ESAT

 Exams Ninja Mathematic Symbols Icon